 A House quiz on books attracted 225 entries across the school with an average score of 12/20.

 Students’ reading logs enter them for an individual/form competition to read the most books overall by the end of June.
 They also show whether a student has read at least seven books by the end of June, with at least one from each of these categories: languages; humanities; English fiction and drama; science and medicine; creative arts (including music, art, design technology and engineering); and maths and computing.

-Until the end of May, we are also running two book club meetings per half term for each key stage, with each focusing on a book from a different category.
+We run two book club meetings per half term for each key stage, with each focusing on a book from a different category.

 Future dates and books for book clubs will be advertised here and on the Olave's Reading Site as well as through the school.